 - Complete proposals will be subjected to a technical feasibility assessment

-- Complete proposals will be subjected to scientific review which will be carried out by reviewers from an international pool.
-Each proposals will have three peer reviewers
+- Complete proposals will be subjected to scientific review, carried out by reviewers from an international pool.
+Each proposal will be evaluated by three peer reviewers

-- Based on the technical/scientific reviews a panel committee of scientific experts will rate the projects and make a final allocation recommendation
+- Based on the technical and scientific reviews, a panel committee of scientific experts will rate the projects and make a final allocation recommendation

-Applicants do not receive intermediate feedbacks, the communication will only happen within 2-3 weeks from the SAC meeting
+Applicants do not receive intermediate feedbacks.
+Communication will only happen within 2-3 weeks from the SAC meeting

 Deadline

-This is an annual call for proposals.
-In 2023 we opened exceptionally 2 calls.
+This is an annual call for proposals on Alps.
 The allocation period starts on October 1.